ahlstromcj/seq66/data/readme.txt

     features.
 It is about 90% complete, but very useable.
 In the meantime, some configuration can be done manually in the "rc" and "usr" files.
 See README.windows for more information.

+    See the file C:\Program Files(x86)\Seq66\data for README.windows,
+    which explains some things to watch for with Windows.

 See the INSTALL file for build-from-source instructions or using a conventional source tarball.
 This file is part of: